 What Other Car Parts Should I Replace After an Accident?

-Any part of a vehicle is susceptible to damage, depending on the force of impact and type of collision the vehicle is in.
+Any part of a vehicle is susceptible to damage, depending on the force of impact and types of collision the vehicle is in.
 In addition to seat belts, car parts likely to need repair or replacement after a collision include, but are not limited to:

 • Airbags